Vietnam and Cambodia Overland

-Morning visit to Cai Be’s traditional floating market from where we’ll continue by boat through the Delta’s myriad waterways with the opportunity to visit some of the region’s cottage industries and fruit farms.
+Morning visit to Cai Be’s traditional floating market from where we’ll continue by boat through the Delta’s myriad waterways with stops at some of the region’s cottage industries and fruit orchards.
 Arrival in Vinh Long and a canoe tour of the former Vietcong jungle base at Xe Quit.
 After lunch, we’ll head for Can Tho with the time at leisure to explore this friendly riverside town.

 Overnight: Can Tho Transport: Minibus, Boat, Meals: B, L,

 Day 5 - Chau Doc - floating market and sacred mountain

 Early morning boat ride to the nearby morning floating market, one of the busiest and most photogenic in the Delta, before heading west to the small riverside town of Chau Doc near the Cambodian border.
 Visit the sacred Sam Mountain and its shrines and temples for sunset and spectacular views.

 Overnight: Chau Doc Transport: Minibus, Boat, Walk, Meals: B, L, D,